A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: Further Examples

 We are now in a place to simply understand the time reversal of the Electromagnetic fields.
 The Faraday tensor may be defined as

-This takes an identical representation to the angular momentum tensor:
+This representation of $\operatorname{O}(1,3)$ is identical to that of the angular momentum tensor:

-and so of course parity and time reversal will act the same here as they did upon the angular momentum tensor.
-I.e.:
+As such, parity and time reversal will act the same here as they did upon the angular momentum tensor:

 This is what is taught in most physics textbooks, and finally we can see a consistent representation theoretic defense of it.
-The only room for disagreement as far as the author can surmise, is the debate of whether or not charges should take non-trivial representations of the discrete reflection group $\operatorname{K}_4$, which presently seems a discussion more appropriate to be had at the quantum mechanical level.
-We can also relate the computation of the time reversal to the parity inverted state, and see clearly why what Arntzenius \& Greaves \cite{GREAVESARNTZENIUS} dubbed `Malaments proposal'\footnote{That the time reversal of the Faraday tensor should look like the application of parity, followed by an overall additional minus sign on the whole tensor.} works:
+The only room for disagreement is the debate of whether or not charges should take non-trivial representations of the discrete reflection group, which presently seems a discussion better suited for realm of quantum field theory.
+We may also see clearly why what Arntzenius \& Greaves \cite{GREAVESARNTZENIUS} dubbed `Malaments proposal' works: